Best spots in Croatia to go sledding PLUS where to buy sleds and winter vocabulary

 Let’s be honest.
 Sometimes, we don’t have a whole day or budget to travel elsewhere just to go sledding.
-This actually isn’t a problem because you can find the nearest hill covered with the snow and enjoy its pleasures.
+This actually isn’t a problem in Croatia because you can find the nearest hill covered with snow and enjoy its pleasures.

 The only thing you have to do is gather your friends, prepare a few tasty sandwiches, and the sledding party can start!
 There is a special joy in making your own snow path for sledding.

 Back when I was a child, every winter in Croatia was full of snow, specifically in the north and east, Gorski kotar, and Lika.
 We used the term snijeg do koljena (snow to the knee) to indicate that a lot of snow had fallen.
 However, snow has always been very rare on the Adriatic coast and Croatian islands.

-Now, due to the climate change, snow falls occasionally and it is not like it used to be.
-It still falls at the mountain areas, but when it falls everywhere else, it melts very quickly because it is wet, and not dry and solid.
+Now, due to climate change, snow falls occasionally and it is not like it used to be.
+It still falls in the mountain areas, but when it falls everywhere else, it melts very quickly because it is wet, and not dry and solid.
 The air temperature changes too quickly, and it is almost impossible for snow to survive for a longer period.

 In my neighborhood, there were more than 20 children, and all of us played together on the local hills and streets.
 We made sledding paths everywhere: on the hills, streets, and fields.
 No one was upset, not even the car drivers.
 Everyone was happy to see us play, and the adults would often sled together with us.

 We used to tie the sleds one to the other to form a train.
 This was so hilarious and exciting!
-Just imagine a picturesque image of a snowy hill surrounded with trees and children playing and laughing.
-This was my childhood during winter!
+Just imagine a picturesque image of a snowy hill surrounded by trees and children playing and laughing.
+This was my childhood during winter.